Hiking Pennsylvania's Pine Creek Canyon in the Scarpa Rush Mid GTX

 This post includes affiliate links (including the links above).
 If you click on these links and buy something, the retailer may share a small percentage of the sale with Hiking Feet.
 That doesn't cost you anything, but it supports this site's free and independent content.

-My Scarpa Rush review follows from a series of 7-12 mile day hikes that I hand-picked to test the support, comfort, traction, and waterproofing of the Scarpa Rush Mid GTX.
-My test hikes took place in Pennsylvania, a state with several rocky, boot-killing trails that expose hiking boots' limitations.
+My Scarpa Rush review is based on more than two years of first-hand hiking experience in the lightweight Rush series.
+I've tested and reviewed the original Rush hiking boot, the Rush 2 hiking shoe, and all-leather Rush 2 Pro (new for 2025).
+My first test hikes took place in Pennsylvania, a state with several rocky, boot-killing trails that expose hiking boots' limitations.
 This included sections of award-winning trails, such as the Standing Stone Trail, Mid-State Trail, West Rim Trail, and Allegheny Front Trail.
+After moving to Albuquerque, I've continued to hike in the Scarpa Rush 2 and leather Rush 2 Pro in New Mexico.
 As always, this is an independent review (not a sponsored post) based on significant mileage and informed by my work as an oudoor industry professional.
-My thoughts below also hold true for the updated Scarpa Rush 2 GTX—the differences between the OG and the Rush 2 are mostly cosmetic.

-Here's why I now consider the Scarpa Rush Mid GTX to be one of the best lightweight hiking boots—and one of the best hiking boots overall for recreational hikers.
+Scroll down to see why I consider the Scarpa Rush 2 Mid GTX to be one of the best lightweight hiking boots—and one of the best hiking boots overall for recreational hikers.

 Support

-The Scarpa Rush Mid is surprisingly supportive for a lightweight hiking boot.
+The Scarpa Rush 2 Mid is surprisingly supportive for a lightweight hiking boot.
 Thanks to a TPU stability frame, it's sturdy through the midfoot and forefoot with a little flex at the foot's natural flex point.
 For me, that's the sweet spot for any hiking boot—sturdy enough for tough trails while flexible enough for easy ones.
 The Rush also shows good torsional rigidity, which makes it tougher to turn an ankle on rocks and roots.
-Even though I mostly hike tough terrain, my (weak) feet and ankles haven't had any issues in the Scarpa Rush hiking boot.
+Even though I mostly hike tough terrain, my (weak) feet and ankles haven't had any issues in the Scarpa Rushes I've owned.

 The ankle collars offer a little over-the-ankle protection.
 But they're not particularly tall or rigid.
 Most of the boot's ankle support comes from that stiff, stable base.
 Among the lightweight hiking boots I've worn, the Scarpa Rush Mid comes closest to matching the stability and support of classic, mid-weight hiking boots—even though they weigh a half-pound less than the midweights in my gear closet.